Ciao Italia - showcasing Italian fun, food and fanfare

 Fear not, though, because you won't have to choose one over the other: very conveniently the Cinema Italiano Festival is also being held at The Colombo, in the Academy Gold Cinema.

-The Festival opens at 7.30pm with complimentary aperitifs and appetisers before screening Roman Holiday, the 1953 classic romantic comedy which made Audrey Hepburn a star.
+The Festival opens at 7.30pm with complimentary aperitifs and appetisers before screening Roman Holidayopens a new window, the 1953 classic romantic comedy which made Audrey Hepburn a star.
 Plenty of time therefore to visit Ciao Italia before the film begins.

 So circle Wednesday 14 June in your diary and spread the word.
 Let's make this first Ciao Italia festival a great success so that it may become a regular occurrence in the events calendar of our ever more cosmopolitan city.
 And, why not, let's show Wellington and Auckland that Mainlanders do it better!